urbanairship/python-library/README.rst

 =====

 This here is a library for using the `Urban Airship
-<http://urbanairship.com/>`_ web service API for iPhone push notifications.
+<http://urbanairship.com/>`_ web service API for iPhone and Android C2DM push notifications.

 Requirements
 ============